ericchase-library/ts-library/README.md

 **Note:**

-The scripts under `./tools/` also use modules from this library (from `./src/`).
+The scripts under `./tools/` also use modules from this library (from `./src/lib`).
 To reiterate, the goal of these scripts is not to produce a package; though, you can do that if you want to!
-For new projects, you would ideally copy a template project, and customize the `./tools/build.ts` file.
+For new projects, you would ideally clone one of the template project mentioned above, and customize the `./tools/build.ts` file how you see fit.

-### ./out/

-This folder is produced during the normal build process and would contain the final compiled/bundled source code.

-For this library project, build tools v1 compiled the TypeScript files into JavaScript files to produce a pure JavaScript library.
-However, I didn't find the resulting library easy to use.
-It's much easier to simply copy a template project and build from the TypeScript library instead.

-**Note:**

-If you want a custom build or bundle, you'll need to modify the `./tools/build.ts` file and potentially write your own processor modules.
-Compared to build tools v1, this process should be far easier now.
-The goal, as always, is to be able to do whatever you can think of without restriction.
-While some things may be extremely difficult or impossible, most things should be doable, and reasonably so.

-I periodically release template projects with build scripts for different purposes.
-Check https://github.com/orgs/ericchase-library/repositories for a template project that you can use.
-If none of those projects seem to fit your needs, feel free to send me a message.

-### ./server/

-A local dev server for testing various kinds of projects that utilize a server.
-The server folder is a separate project with its own repository (https://github.com/ericchase/tool--basic-web-server) that I maintain and update.
-You could use a different dev server provided by another tool like Vite, or even the VSCode Live Server extension.
-I prefer writing the server myself, so that's why I include it.

 ### ./

-I've tried to write these files as generic as possible so that you can use them as the base of your new projects.
+You may create whatever config files your project needs, but here is the list of miminally required ones:

 - .gitignore
 - .prettierignore
 - .prettierrc
-- LICENSE-APACHE
-- NOTICE
-- biome.json
 - package.json
 - tsconfig.json